Naan Mahaan Alla (soundtrack): Reception

-The album received extremely positive reviews, with "Iragai Pole" in particular, becoming hugely popular, topping the charts for several weeks.
+The song "Iragai Pole" became hugely popular, topping the charts for several weeks.
 It has been ranked as one of the popular songs of 2010.

 Critical response

 Pavithra Srinivasan, in his review for Rediff.com, wrote that "there are many moments when Yuvan slips into "template" mode, when he simply flips out an older tune to suit newer purposes.
 But there are also moments when he shows his creative side, and those make the entire song light up – Iragai Pole is an example" and called the album as "worth a listen".
-Malathy Sundaram of Behindwoods rated three out of five and wrote "Softly expressive music, very pertinent lyrics, controlled beats, yes; this album has quite a few plus points."
-Indiaglitz wrote "The beats, the harmony and Yuvan's vocals himself, `Naan Mahaan Alla' is an output of pure musical brilliance by Yuvan."
 Karthik Srinivasan of Milliblog wrote "Two super hit soundtrack, in essence".

 A reviewer from Sify wrote "Yuvan Shankar Raja's music (Irgai Pole is the pick) and background score is spellbinding."
 Renju Joseph of News18 wrote "The music by Yuvan Shankar Raja has a feel-good flavour."
 Malathi Rangarajan of The Hindu wrote "Just four songs—and Yuvan mesmerises!
 Mostly shot as montages, the numbers keep the tempo intact."